IEF Roundtable on Building Carbon Management and Hydrogen Markets

 The benefit of far greater government support is reflected in a substantial proliferation of carbon management projects, start-ups, and patents announced after 2020, concentrated in North America, Europe, the Middle East, and Asia.
 Capacity may reach 1Gt of CO₂ of annual removals by 2030 in line with the Carbon Management Challenge agreed at COP28 in 2023.

-As global energy demand soars and governments struggle to balance near-term energy security, affordability, and competitiveness with long-term goals, the need for concerted action has become even more pressing.
+As global energy demand soars and governments struggle to balance near-term energy security, affordability, and competitiveness with long-term goals, the need for dialogue and concerted action has become even more pressing.
 Building global carbon management and hydrogen markets that attract the private sector investment and capital market support they need to thrive on their own momentum will help ease fiscal constraints and reduce the cost of clean and reliable energy for consumers.

 Objectives